kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 impossible to predict what initializer/hooks will be applied to newly created objects.

-We propose two ways to make the behavior of the `initializer admission controller` and the `generic webhook admission controller` predictable.
+We propose the following way to make the behavior of the `initializer admission controller` and the `generic webhook admission controller` predictable.

 #### 1. Do consistent read of AdmissionControlConfiguration periodically

-The `initializer admission controller` and the `generic webhook admission controller` do a consistent read of the AdmissionControlConfiguration either 30s after the last read, or when there is a request that needs the two controllers to apply the configuration, whichever comes later.
+The `initializer admission controller` and the `generic webhook admission controller` do a consistent read of the AdmissionControlConfiguration every 1s.

-If the read fails, the two admission controllers block all incoming request.
+If there isn't any successful read in the last 5s, the two admission controllers block all incoming request.

-#### 2. Always do a consistent read of a smaller object

-A consistent read of the AdmissionControlConfiguration object is expensive, we cannot do it for every incoming request.

-Alternatively, we record the resource version of the AdmissionControlConfiguration in a configmap.
-The apiserver that handles an update of the AdmissionControlConfiguration updates the configmap with the updated resource version.
-In the HA setup, there are multiple apiservers that update this configmap, they should only update if the recorded resource version is lower than the local one.

-The `initializer admission controller` and the `generic webhook admission controller` do a consistent read of the configmap *everytime* before applying the configuration to an incoming request.
-If the configmap has changed, then they do a consistent read of the `AdmissionControlConfiguration`.
+One consistent read per second isn't going to cause performance issues.

-## What if an initializer controller/webhook is not ready after registered? (**optional for alpha implement**)
+## What if an initializer controller/webhook is not ready after registered?

 This will block the entire cluster.
 We have a few options: